Sibalom: Geography

+Sibalom's geography is defined by its rolling and mountainous terrain, with about 83% of its land being elevated, making it a landlocked municipality within the coastal province of Antique.
+Key geographical features include the Sibalom River, the longest in Antique, and the Sibalom Natural Park, a protected area centered around the Tipulu-an and Mao-it river watershed.
+This mountainous and river-rich environment supports its nickname, the "rice bowl of Antique," due to its significant agricultural activity.

 Climate

 Barangays

 Sibalom is politically subdivided into 76 barangays.
+Each barangay consists of puroks and some have sitios.

 From 1953 to 1955, Barangay Catmon was known as Barangay Pajarito.

 Demographics

 In the 2020 census, Sibalom had a population of 63,833.
 The population density was sigfig 63,833/201.30.

 Economy

 Sibalom Natural Park

 Sibalom Natural Park, one of the last patches of lowland forest on Panay Island and the first protected area in the island, harbors many unique species of plants and animals, some of which are on the brink of extinction.
 About 5,000 ha of forest in Sibalom from Mount Porras extending to Mount Igmatindog, covering Sibalom river and its main tributaries Mao-it river and Tipulu-an river, was declared a natural park on April 23, 2000.
 Of this forest, 672 ha are undisturbed by any human activity while about 4,223 ha constitutes the 50-year-old reforestation site.
 One highlight is the Rafflesia speciosa, discovered in Mount Porras and surrounding Barangays in 2002.
 Dubbed the biggest bloom in the world, its discovery put Sibalom in the map of tourist stopovers in the Philippines.
 Sibalom also has century-old industries and structures, as well as boulders of gemstones and treacherous mountain trails.